NiklasTiede/imdb-clone/README.md

 ---

-The backend is finished in the current state.
-YAfter rebuilding the project you can run it.
+The backend is almost finished in the current state.
+After rebuilding the project you can run it.

 ```shell
 ./gradlew clean bootRun